Endemic Pathogens Are Making You Crazy And Then Killing You: Toxoplasmosis Spotlight

 Despite how popular immunology has become as a field in recent times, it's important to clarify some terminology.

-For a many people, infections like Herpes simplex 1 remain asymptomatic and do not produce symptoms like the cold sores they are usually associated with.
-But our cultural mistake is thinking that the occasional cold sore is the main fear factor of carrying latent (dormant) infections like HSV-1.
-In reality, the dangers of us living with endemic diseases like HSV seem to be tied to several later on-set neurodegenerative diseases and even chronic illnesses such as cancer.
+For many people, infections like Herpes simplex 1 remain asymptomatic and do not produce symptoms like the cold sores they are usually associated with.
+However, our cultural mistake is that we think that the occasional cold sore is the main fear factor for carrying latent (dormant) infections like HSV-1.
+In reality, the dangers of living with endemic diseases like HSV seem to be tied to several later on-set neurodegenerative diseases and even chronic illnesses such as cancer.

-Let’s also define communicable diseases and noncommunicable diseases.
+Let’s also define communicable diseases and non-communicable diseases.
 Communicable diseases are what we know as infectious diseases.
-They spread from one person to another in many ways: contact with bodily fluids; breathing in an airborne virus; or by being bitten by an insect.
+They spread from one person to another in many ways: contact with bodily fluids, breathing in an airborne virus, or being bitten by an insect.
 Noncommunicable diseases aren’t spread from person to person (or from another organism to a person, or vice versa).
 They are chronic conditions that don’t seemingly stem from infection: conditions like heart disease, cancer, and diabetes, for which a complete cure is harder or rare to achieve.

 However, communicable infectious disease exposure may be causing noncommunicable chronic conditions much more than we think.
-There is plenty of research that demonstrates the link between infectious diseases and later health issues.
-For one example, new research solidifies the link between Epstein-Barr Virus (the virus that causes Mono) and the chronic, debilitating neurological condition known as Multiple Sclerosis.
+Plenty of research demonstrates the link between infectious diseases and later health issues.
+For one example, new research solidifies the link between the Epstein-Barr Virus (the virus that causes Mono) and the chronic, debilitating neurological condition known as Multiple Sclerosis.
 Yet, the average person, while often being a carrier, is not aware of these risks.

-When we think of pathogens, we think of immediate physical symptoms – in other words, the acute phase of illness.
-A growing number of biologists believe we need to change how we think of these diseases and their role in chronic illness, especially the evolutionary biologist Paul W. Ewald.
-Ewald has been at the forefront of this conversation for the last few decades, despite the biomedical industry not taking his claims seriously enough.
+When we think of pathogens, we think of immediate physical symptoms—in other words, the acute phase of illness.
+A growing number of biologists, especially evolutionary biologist Paul W. Ewald, believe we need to change how we think of these diseases and their role in chronic illness.
+Ewald has been at the forefront of this conversation for the last few decades despite the biomedical industry not taking his claims seriously enough.
 The EBV to MS paper must have been a small victory.

-As we’ve always known, but brought more into the spotlight recently with SARS-CoV-2, the infectious virus that causes COVID-19, infections can be asymptomatic (without symptoms).
-They can also be latent (dormant), as with the Herpes virus, which can reside in the body for years before they flare up in a myriad of different ways.
+As we’ve always known, but recently brought more into the spotlight with SARS-CoV-2, the infectious virus that causes COVID-19, infections can be asymptomatic (without symptoms).
+They can also be latent (dormant), as with the Herpes virus, which can reside in the body for years before it flares up in a myriad of different ways.
 Latent pathogens, once they infect you, are with you for life.

 In the second half of the twentieth century, the medical industry championed themselves around the statement “It is time to close the book on infectious diseases, and declare the war against pestilence won.”
-The quote is often credited to William H. Stewart, who was Surgeon General under Presidents Johnson and Nixon, but after looking further into the quote, we have to spare Stewart of this blooper because it’s not at all clear that he ever said it.
-In fact, the famous quote seems to be some sort of urban legend that swept science away as dogma.
-Either way, believing that we had conquered infectious disease has been a dangerous assumption and has skewed decades of biomedical research and cost millions of lives.
+The quote is often credited to William H. Stewart, who was Surgeon General under Presidents Johnson and Nixon.
+Still, after looking further into the quote, we have to spare Stewart from this blooper because it’s unclear that he ever said it.
+The famous quote seems to be some urban legend that swept science away as dogma.
+Either way, believing that we have conquered infectious disease has been a dangerous assumption and has skewed decades of biomedical research and cost millions of lives.

 Thinking Outside The Box On Infectious Disease

-Due in part to how narrow and myopic biomedical research has become, the last fifty years of research seems to have massively underestimated the harm caused by endemic infectious diseases.
-We think of infectious diseases in the same way we think of video game bosses: external agents that get thrown into our global gameplay for us to defeat.
+Due in part to how narrow and myopic biomedical research has become, the last fifty years of research seem to have massively underestimated the harm caused by endemic infectious diseases.
+We think of infectious diseases like we think of video game bosses: external agents that get thrown into our global gameplay for us to defeat.
 COVID-19 was a great example of this.
 How much money, time and global effort did we put into preventing the viral spread of a new pathogen?
 The irony is, the pathogens that potentially will hospitalize and kill us are already inside us.
 Personally, I am far more scared of Epstein-Barr Virus than COVID-19, and I found it annoying to be lectured on pathogens from a government that seemed to have no issue with the endemicity of HSV and Epstein-Barr in our society.
-That said, it’s possible that, decades down the line, COVID-19 is also associated with long-term effects stemming from endemicity, which has also been my greatest fear for it.
+That said, it’s possible that, decades later, COVID-19 is also associated with long-term effects stemming from endemicity, which has also been my greatest fear for it.
 Who knows?

-The point is: As a society, we don’t consider the role infectious disease can play in other types of chronic diseases, despite mounting evidence.
+The point is that despite mounting evidence, we as a society don’t consider the role infectious diseases can play in other types of chronic diseases.

-True, it’s tough to determine whether a pathogen plays a causal role in a given chronic disease.
+It’s tough to determine whether a pathogen plays a causal role in a given chronic disease.
 Maybe that’s why contemporary biomedical research doesn’t go after it with the same gumption it does for other causes.
-Firstly, the timing delay between exposure to an infectious pathogen and a chronic disease appearing could be decades.
-This creates a study timing problem, which can only be solved if you have a large enough population sample in which you can correlate infectious disease antibodies and noncommunicable disease symptoms.
+Firstly, the timing delay between exposure to an infectious pathogen and the appearance of a chronic disease could be decades.
+This creates a study timing problem, which can only be solved if you have a large enough population sample to correlate infectious disease antibodies and noncommunicable disease symptoms.
 But still, that’s not enough.
 Different genetic variants of infectious pathogens manifest in people differently.
 Furthermore, genes may play a role in the onset of a chronic illness.
 For an example, check out this review linking Herpes simplex 1 in the diagnosis of Alzheimer’s disease patients with the gene APOE-4, which is associated with Alzheimer’s disease.

-Our descendants will probably laugh at how passively we accepted endemic pathogens and instead, blamed genetics and environment for chronic illness.
-As Paul W. Ewald humbly puts forward, the truth will probably not be binary.
+Our descendants will probably laugh at how passively we accepted endemic pathogens and instead blamed genetics and environment for chronic illness.
+As Paul W. Ewald humbly suggests, the truth will probably not be binary.
 Most likely, the etiology of our contemporary chronic ailments will include both infectious and noninfectious causes.
-Genes that correlate with increased susceptibility of certain cancers may actually be genes that increase our susceptibility to the harm of the pathogens that lead to cancers.
+Genes that correlate with increased susceptibility to certain cancers may be genes that increase our susceptibility to the harm of the pathogens that lead to cancers.

-It is a byproduct of our current failures in scientific inquiry that we chase and reward the fallible idea of there being one camp of causation for illness.
+It is a byproduct of our current failures in scientific inquiry that we chase and reward the fallible idea of one camp of causation for illness.
 Increase the epistemological anarchy in science!

 Tying Infectious Diseases with Chronic Illnesses and Psychiatric Disorders